-(64) The relevant Pro Vice-Chancellor will need to provide the completed form to the Academic Registrar and the Deputy Vice-Chancellor (Academic) for approval.

-(65) An academic subject code may be deleted by Student Central following a request from a Faculty that the Academic Subject Code is no longer required as it has been replaced by a more appropriate code or is no longer available at the University.
+- h.
+Fees by 10 units course for Full-Fee paying Domestic students. - i.
+Detailed justification for why the new academic subject area is required. - (64) The form is available at Forms, Guides and Templates. - (65) The relevant Pro Vice-Chancellor will need to provide the completed form to the Academic Registrar and the Deputy Vice-Chancellor (Academic) for approval. - (66) An academic subject code may be deleted by Student Central following a request from a Faculty that the Academic Subject Code is no longer required as it has been replaced by a more appropriate code or is no longer available at the University.